Sweden

 Inclusion driving green ambition

 It’s no surprise that Sweden has some of the most ambitious green economy policies in the world.
 It has the world’s first and most comprehensive carbon tax, introduced in 1991; has subsidised electric vehicles since 2006; and hit its 2020 target of 50% renewable electricity eight years early.
-And Sweden's response to COVID-19 was to redouble its efforts towards building a greener, more resilient and inclusive economy.

 The real question therefore becomes – why does this small yet prosperous European nation find it apparently easy to implement bold and broad environmental legislation that has proved so contentious elsewhere?